fustyles/fuClaw/README.md

 /updateScheduleStatus              <br>Update the executed status of scheduled tasks<br>
 /modifySchedule              <br>Modify or delete scheduled tasks<br>
 /clearSchedule              <br>Clear scheduled tasks<br>
-/tcpSendMessage           Send a message to another device or agent over TCP /mqttSendMessage          Send a message to another device or agent over TCP or any subscriber via MQTT /mqttSendImage            Send a video snapshot to another fuClaw device or any subscriber via MQTT /telegramSendMessage      Send a message to Telegram Bot /lineSendMessage          Send a message to Line Bot
+/tcpSendMessage           <br>Send a message to another device or agent over TCP<br>
+/mqttSendMessage          <br>Send a message to another device or agent over TCP or any subscriber via MQTT<br>
+/mqttSendImage            <br>Send a video snapshot to another fuClaw device or any subscriber via MQTT<br>
+/telegramSendMessage      <br>Send a message to Telegram Bot<br>
+/lineSendMessage          <br>Send a message to Line Bot<br>

 ------------------------------------------------------------
 Persistent Files